Towards AI-assisted Neutrino Flavor Theory Design: Results

-A particularly simple model is shown in \Cref{tab:foundt19model}, with only 4 free parameters and $\chi^2\approx 10$.
-This particular model places the charged leptons and the right-handed neutrinos in separate triplets, and the charged leptons in singlets---an alternative model is shown in~\Cref{app:AdditionalModels} that has them all in triplets and has comparable performance.
+Hence, with only 4 free parameters it yields $\chi^2\approx 10$.
+This particular model places the charged lepton doublets and the right-handed neutrinos in separate triplets, and the right-handed charged leptons in singlets---an alternative model is shown in Supplementary Tab.
+7 that has them all in triplets and has comparable performance.
 After the flavons acquire a \ac{VEV}, the mass matrices can be written as

+where $\hat{\alpha}_{(C)}$, $\hat{\alpha}_{(M)}$ and $\hat{\alpha}_{(D)}$ are constants that can be factored out, because only dimensionless mass ratios are fit (see discussion at the end of \Cref{Subsec:NeutrinoModelBuilding}).
+The predicted values for the lepton observables are given by

+Here, $m_i$ denote the neutrino masses and $\eta_i$ denote the Majorana phases.
+Moreover, the sum of the neutrino masses, the effective electron-neutrino mass and the effective majorana mass is given by